 - Indication of oppositeness.

-- A minus and plus symbol in some representations.
+- Minus and plus symbol to indicate charge in some representations.

 The classic black and white is an obvious option.
 They are equal and opposite in one sense: the presence of all visible light frequencies and the absence of all visible light frequencies.
 That is somewhat anthropocentric though because the interpretation would be based upon visible light.
 Of course, we are presently teaching humans with vision.
 So black and white is a good option and we’ll go forward with that symbology in our visualizations.
 Here are the first representations.
 The use of minus and plus signs and/or labels are optional and depend on the needs of the illustration.